Skip to Main Content

 Where the Conejo Valley Eats Without Performing

 Westlake Village's dining scene operates at an interesting remove from Los Angeles proper.
 The suburb sits roughly 35 miles northwest of downtown, close enough to absorb influences from the city's restaurant culture but far enough that its better tables serve a community rather than a tourist economy.
 That distinction matters: restaurants here succeed on repeat business, which tends to sharpen a kitchen's reliability faster than critical attention alone.
+Boccaccio's is a Classic Italian Steakhouse in Westlake Village, with a typical spend of about $50 per person.
 Boccaccio's, at 32123 Lindero Canyon Road, fits that pattern.
 The address, inside a low-rise commercial center, signals nothing from the outside.
 That plainness is common across Westlake Village's better dining options, where the energy is concentrated at the table rather than in a designed arrival sequence.

 The broader Conejo Valley has developed a quieter but real tradition of European-influenced cooking, particularly Italian-leaning formats that prioritize produce, house-made pasta, and classically structured plates.
 This is not the fast-casual Italian corridor found in most American suburbs.
 Westlake Village's proximity to both Southern California's agricultural supply chains and a clientele with high baseline dining expectations has pushed its better restaurants toward ingredient awareness as a competitive signal.
 Boccaccio's operates within that tradition, in a neighborhood tier that also includes Mediterraneo and Coin & Candor, each working a slightly different register of the same general appetite for food that is prepared with care rather than assembled at speed.